foundryvtt/crucible/docs/Character/Skills.md

 Performance deals with the creative arts meant to impress, inspire, or evoke emotions in those who bear witness.
 Knowledge in this skill reflects on your ability to entertain an audience, through song, dance, comedy, theatrics, or other crowd-pleasing feats.
 A talented performer understands their own trade, and knows how to appeal to emotion through an art form.

-> Having no ranks in the Medicine skill comes with limitations.
-Characters untrained in Medicine generally fail attempts to:
+> Having no ranks in the Performance skill comes with limitations.
+Characters untrained in Performance generally cannot attempt to:
-> - Make professional-quality works of art
-> - Perform a dance which hasn't yet been practiced
 > - Recall information about the finer details of a certain art form

 1. Musician